 Nowhere in Africa is wildlife more abundant, and it is for this reason a visitor hardly misses to see the big five (buffalo, elephant, leopard, lion, and rhino).
 Others include: cheetah, serval, hyena, bat-eared foxes, black-backed and side-striped jackals, hippo, crocodile, baboons, warthog, topi, eland, Thompson’s gazelle, Grant’s gazelle, impala, waterbuck, oribi, reed-buck, zebra

 The reserve has an altitude of 1,600 metres above sea level.
-Rainy season from November through May, with peak rainfall in December-January and April-May.
+The short rainy season from March through May, with peak rainfall in November to end December.
 Dry season from June-November.
-Often sunny mornings with cloud build-up in the afternoons – during the rains this develops into thunderstorms in the afternoon and evening.
-Max temperatures up to 30°C and min temperatures around 20°C.